 Moving to a new state brings about many changes in various areas of life.
 This includes your estate plan and financial affairs.
-While your power of attorney may still be valid after a move, it is important to consult with an attorney to determine whether an update is advisable.
+While your power of attorney after moving may still be valid, it is important to consult with an attorney to determine whether an update is advisable.

-3 Tips for Updating Your Power of Attorney When Moving to a New State
+3 Tips for Updating Your Power of Attorney After Moving to a New State

 Why should you consider an update to your power of attorney after a move?
 The following are three reasons: